nottrobin/docs/src/en/help-azure.md

  - Log in to Azure
  - Import the credentials

-!!!
-Note:
+[note]
 Credentials on the Azure cloud have been reported to expire.
 If a previously working setup suddenly behaves as if incorrect credentials are being used then you may need to update the credentials on the controller.
-    See [Updating remote credentials][updating-remote-credentials] for
+See [Updating remote credentials][updating-remote-credentials] for guidance.
-    guidance.
+[/note]

 ### Installing the CLI tool